Origins of wine

 There is a term, that the French invented, that probably someone will already know: we are talking about the word Terrior.

-This terminology is used to explain the relationship that binds a vine to the microclimate and the mineral characteristics of the soil in which it is grown, but not only, also the relationship that binds it to the topography of a certain vineyard as well as the style chosen by the producer.
+This terminology is used to explain the relationship that binds a vine to the microclimate and the mineral characteristics of the soil in which it is grown.
+But also the relationship that binds it to the topography of a certain vineyard as well as the style chosen by the producer.
 This obviously it is crucial for the character and uniqueness of the wine itself.

 Analyzing the above-mentioned relationship, we understand how the same type of grapes growing in two different regions, where you can find a different climate, different geological composition, different exposure of the vineyard as well as a different technique will give us such different wines.